whatifif/handgesture/README.md

 3. searching for a deep learning model which can track and recognise these hand gestures at real time.

-4. searching for a deep learning model which can track a hand to be used as replacement of a mouse at real time.
+4. coding for hand gesture recognition

+5. coding for hand tracking

-5. creating some demos such as basic calculation or a game.
+6. creating some demos such as basic calculation or a game.

 ### Markdown